helmutkaufmann/oc-passwordless-plugin/README.md

 ### Developer API

-The plugin provides a token model ``Nocio\Passwordless\Models\Token`` that can be re-used by developers to implement token management.
+The plugin provides a token model ``Mercator\Passwordless\Models\Token`` that can be re-used by developers to implement token management.
 The model provides two main functions:

 - ``generate($user, $expires = 10, $scope = 'default')`` which returns a token for a given ``$user`` model object (or more general the token payload).
 Make sure to specificy a custom scope, e.g. `myplugin` to avoid scope collision.
 - ``parse($raw_token, $delete = false, $scope = null)`` which parses (and optionally ``$delete``s) a provided ``$raw_token`` in a given ``$scope`` and returns the correspoding ``$user`` model.
 It raises an ``ApplicationException`` if the token is expired, invalid or cannot be parsed.